libmapper/libmapper/doc/expression_syntax.md

 * `y = y{-1} * 0.9 + x * 0.1` — exponential moving average with current-sample-weight of `0.1`
 * `y = y{-1} + x - 1` — leaky integrator with a constant leak of `1`

+Note that `y{-n}` does not refer to the expression output, but rather to the *actual value* of the destination signal which may have been set locally or by another map since the last time the expression was evaluated.
+If you wish to reference past samples of the expression output you will need to cache the output using a **user-defined variable** (see below), e.g.:

+* `output = output + x - 1`;`y = output`

 Of course the filter can contain references to past samples of both `x` and `y` - currently libmapper will reject expressions referring to sample delays `> 100`.